Relative and absolute Lefschetz standard conjectures for some Lagrangian fibrations: Introduction

 Our strategy is to first deal with a relative version of the Lefschetz standard conjecture and then to pass from the relative to the classical absolute case.
 This relative version is new and contains some subtleties with respect to the absolute one.
-The correct setting for this relative version is a category of relative homological motives which we define taking inspiration from the one defined in \cite{CoHa}.
-Our category seems to be the correct one for dealing with problems such as the construction of algebraic classes, but of course it is very far from the conjectural abelian category of relative pure motives.

-These foundational results should be interesting in their own right.
-In a sequel to this paper we will give a stratified version of these constructions to deal with the case when the perverse sheaves $^p\!R^{b}f_*\mathcal{C}$ have direct factors strictly supported on the base.
+The correct setting for this relative version is a category of relative homological motives as defined in \cite{CoHa}.
+This category seems to be the correct one for dealing with problems such as the construction of algebraic classes, but of course it is very far from the conjectural abelian category of relative pure motives.
+The systematical study of the relative setting seems interesting in its own right.
+In a sequel to this paper we will give a stratified version of these constructions to deal with the case when the perverse sheaves $^p\!R^{b}f_*C_X$ have direct factors strictly supported on the base.
 This will allow us to get rid of assumption (4), leading to even more applications.

-To end this introduction let us mention that, with very different methods, Charles and Markman proved the Lefschetz standard conjecture for hyper-Kähler varieties of {\em K3$^{[n]}$-type} \cite{ChMa} and more recently Foster proved it for those of Kummer type in some degrees \cite{Fost}.
-Together with \cite{Voi20} mentioned above, these are among the rare previous results on this conjecture and not only in the realm of hyper-Kähler varieties.
+To end this introduction let us mention that, with very different methods, Charles and Markman proved the Lefschetz standard conjecture for hyper-Kähler varieties of {\em K3$^{[n]}$-type} \cite{ChMa}, and more recently Foster proved it for those of Kummer type in some degrees \cite{Fost}.
+Together with \cite{Voi20} mentioned above, where, in addition to the case of Lagrangian fibrations, the degree two case of the Lefschetz standard conjecture is proved for codimension one families of projective hyper-Kähler fourfolds that are swept by Lagrangian subvarieties, these are among the rare previous results on this conjecture and not only in the realm of hyper-Kähler varieties.